Suite bergamasque

 Suite bergamasque (L. 75) ([sɥit bɛʁɡamask]) is a piano suite by Claude Debussy.
 He began composing it around 1890, at the age of 28, but significantly revised it just before its 1905 publication.
-The popularity of the 3rd movement, "Clair de lune", has made it one of the composer's most famous works for piano, as well as one of the most famous musical pieces of all-time.
+The popularity of the third movement, Clair de lune, has made it one of the composer's most famous works for piano, as well as one of the most famous musical pieces of all time.

 Background

-The composer was initially unwilling to use these relatively early piano compositions because they were not in his mature style, but in 1905 he accepted the offer of a publisher who thought they would be successful, given the fame Debussy had gained in the intervening fifteen years.
+Debussy was initially unwilling to use these relatively early piano compositions because they were not in his mature style, but in 1905 he accepted the offer of a publisher who thought they would be successful, given the fame Debussy had gained in the intervening fifteen years.
 While it is not known how much of the Suite was written in 1890 and how much was written in 1905, it is clear that Debussy changed the names of at least two of the pieces.
-"Passepied" had first been composed under the title "Pavane", while "Clair de lune" was originally entitled "Promenade sentimentale".
+Passepied had first been composed under the title Pavane, while Clair de lune was originally entitled Promenade sentimentale.
 These names come from poems by Paul Verlaine.
 The title of the third movement of Suite bergamasque is taken from Verlaine's poem "Clair de lune", which refers to bergamasks in the opening stanza: